joao-frohlich/cpython/Doc/library/os.path.rst

 .. function:: isabs(path)

    Return ``True`` if *path* is an absolute pathname.
-On Unix, that means it begins with a slash, on Windows that it begins with two (back)slashes, or a drive letter, colon, and (back)slash together.
+On Unix, that means it begins with a slash, on Windows that it begins with a (back)slash after chopping off a potential drive letter.

    .. versionchanged:: 3.6
       Accepts a :term:`path-like object`.

-   .. versionchanged:: 3.13
-      On Windows, returns ``False`` if the given path starts with exactly one (back)slash.

 .. function:: isfile(path)